o3de/o3de.org/content/docs/welcomeguide/tutor-final-package-distribute.md

 1. Copy the **contents** of the `welcomeguidetutorials_pc_paks` directory to your release folder\.
 ![\[Release folder containing the engine bootstrapping and base assets dir\]](/images/welcomeguide/release-folder-2.png)

-1. Copy the following files from your Lumberyard `dev` directory into the `welcomeguidetutorials` folder in your release\.
+1. Copy the following files from your O3DE `dev` directory into the `welcomeguidetutorials` folder in your release\.
    +  `game_pc.pak`
    +  `engine_pc.pak`